Blog Hero

 The Not-So-Innocent Glow of the Screen

 Kids aren’t just mini adults.
 Their eyes are still growing, which means they’re more sensitive to the effects of digital devices.
-Screens emit blue light — the kind that disrupts sleep patterns and increases the risk of digital eye strain.
-Think dryness, fatigue, and difficulty focusing.
+Screens emit blue light, the kind that disrupts sleep patterns, and screens reduce blink rate, increasing the risk of dry eyes and digital eye strain.

 Common symptoms of digital eye strain in kids: